 What towns does Foxborough Regional Charter School service?

-Foxborough Regional Charter School is a K-12, college preparatory, public school located in Foxborough, Massachusetts.
-The school currently enrolls 1220 students from 20 neighboring communities that make up our district including Attleboro, Avon, Brockton, Canton, Easton, Foxborough, Mansfield, Medway, Millis, Norfolk, North Attleboro, Norton, Norwood, Plainville, Raynham, Sharon, Stoughton, Walpole, West Bridgewater, and Wrentham.
-At full capacity, FoxboroughRegionalCharterSchool will enroll 1,200 students.
+The school currently enrolls almost 1,300 students from 20 neighboring communities that make up our district including Attleboro, Avon, Brockton, Canton, Easton, Foxborough, Mansfield, Medfield, Medway, Millis, Norfolk, North Attleboro, Norton, Norwood, Plainville, Sharon, Stoughton, Walpole, West Bridgewater, and Wrentham.

 Who can enroll?

 Enrollment is open to children of the Commonwealth with priority given to the children that reside in the twenty (20) cities and towns that comprise the Foxborough Regional Charter School.
 Proof of residency shall include any one of the following: a valid driver’s license or a voter registration card and a current utility bill or rent receipt.
 All applications must have a valid Massachusetts address listed as their permanent residence, and to which all communication will be mailed to be eligible for the lottery.